patrickjuchli/basic-ftp/README.md

 Get the path of the current working directory.

-`list(): Promise<FileInfo[]>`
+`list([path]): Promise<FileInfo[]>`

-List files and directories in the current working directory.
+List files and directories in the current working directory, or from `path` if specified.
 Currently, this library only supports Unix- and DOS-style directory listings.

 `lastMod(filename): Promise<Date>`